yuxjiang/CAFA-eval-lite/README.md

 pfp_oabuild(ont, '/path/to/plain-text-annotation', '/more/files', ...);
 ```
 where `ont` is an ontology structure built using `pfp_ontbuild` and the
-following plain-text annotation files should have only two columns: 1) protein
+following plain-text annotation files should have only two columns: 1)
-ID and 2) annotated term ID.
+sequence (protein/gene) ID and 2) annotated term ID.

 ## Evaluation
 Considered as a *multi-label learning (MLL)* problem, protein function
 prediction requires a method to predict a score for an instance (protein or
-gene) with every possible label.
+gene) for every possible label.
 Therefore, evaluating such a prediction results
 in comparing a prediction matrix and a "ground-truth" annotation matrix, both of
-size `n`-by-`m`, where `n` is the number of instances and `m` is the number of
+which having size `n`-by-`m`, where `n` is the number of instances and `m` is
-labels (terms in an ontology).
+the number of labels (terms in an ontology).

-Generally, there are two types of evaluation scheme: 1) sequence-centric and 2)
+Generally, there are two types of evaluation schemes: 1) sequence-centric and 2)
 term-centric.
-The former calculate a performance measure for each row first and
+The former calculates a performance measure for each row first and
-then combine those ones to get an overall performance measure; while the latter
+then combines those results to get an overall performance measure; while the
-calculates in a column-major manner.
+latter calculates in a column-major manner followed by the combination step.

 One needs to specify which metric to use for each row (or column) and which
 method to use when combining those measures.
 In CAFA2, we used (weighted)
 F-measure, and (normalized) semantic distance for sequence-centric evaluation,
 and AUC is used for term-centric evaluation.
+And in both schemes, combination
+was done simply by averaging.